By Julia Walker, RN, BSN 7-Minute Read

 ● Boosts levels of serotonin, dopamine, and norepinephrine

 Aside from the biochemical changes in your brain, let’s not forget that perimenopause comes at a time when life stressors can pick up.
-Because most women hit perimenopause in their 40s and 50s, women in this life stage are often at higher levels in their careers, have children in challenging phases (like the teenage years), and often have aging parents as well.
+Because most women hit perimenopause in their 40s and 50s, women in this life stage are often at higher levels in their careers, have kids in challenging phases (like the teenage years), and often have aging parents.
 Not to mention, the anxiety that can accompany perimenopause can further increase your odds of having brain fog.

 Do I Have It?

-There is no diagnostic test that can confirm if you have brain fog.
-(Bummer...)
-And, because it's not technically a medical condition, many doctors do not screen for it.
+There is no diagnostic test to confirm if you have brain fog.
+And, because it's not technically a medical condition, many doctors don't screen for it.
 That’s why it helps to be proactive in recognizing any changes in yourself.
-If you notice any brain fog symptoms, like difficulty remembering things or concentrating, make sure to bring it up with your doctor.
-Also, be open with those closest to you about what you are experiencing.
-Your friends and family may also notice some changes in you, and they may be able to help pick up the slack in the high-stress areas of your life.
+If you notice brain fog symptoms, like difficulty remembering things or concentrating, bring it up to your doctor.
+Also, be open with those closest to you about it.
+Friends and family may also notice some changes in you, and they may be able to help pick up the slack in the high-stress areas of your life.

-Stay Social: As much as you would like to retreat when you cannot formulate words, think clearly, or remember people’s names, staying social is vital.
+1. Stay Social: As much as you'd like to retreat when you can't formulate words, think clearly, or remember names, staying social is vital.
 Seeing friends and family often helps you remain sharp, even when your head feels particularly dull.

-Be Active: Exercising every day, whether you take a walk around the block, hike, or do a bit of weight training, is a surefire way to lift the fog in your head.
+2. Be Active: Exercising every day, whether you walk around the block, hike, or weight train, is a surefire way to lift the fog in your head.
 Exercise not only releases feel-good neurotransmitters but also brings more oxygen to your brain.

-Eat to Fuel Your Body: When we are feeling low, we run to foods that provide comfort.
-Typically these are the ones devoid of wholesome, clean ingredients.
+6. Eat to Fuel Your Body: When we are feeling low, we run to foods that provide comfort...typically ones sans wholesome, clean ingredients.
 A poor diet can worsen brain fog, so work to incorporate healthier ingredients into your diet.